Lifetime Income Annuities

 Jason Stolz CLTC, CRPC

-For many retirees, the biggest financial fear isn’t market volatility—it’s the possibility of outliving their savings.
-A lifetime income annuity is one of the few financial tools that can eliminate that concern entirely by guaranteeing income that continues every month for the rest of your life.
-Whether you live to 72 or 102, the check never stops.
-This makes lifetime income annuities a core foundation of retirement planning for individuals who want predictability, stability, and long-term security.
+For many retirees, the biggest financial fear is not market volatility — it is the possibility of outliving their savings.
+A lifetime income annuity is one of the only financial tools designed specifically to eliminate that risk by guaranteeing income that continues every month for the rest of your life.
+Whether you live to age 72 or 102, the payments continue.
+This contractual guarantee makes lifetime income annuities a cornerstone of retirement income planning for individuals who value stability, predictability, and long-term financial security.

 Why Retirees Choose Lifetime Income Annuities

-For example, imagine a retiree named Mark who enters retirement with $600,000 between a 401k rollover and savings.
-He wants $3,000 per month in predictable income to cover essential expenses.
+For example, imagine a retiree entering retirement with $600,000 across a 401k rollover and savings.
+They need $3,000 per month to cover essential expenses.
 Social Security provides $2,100.
-By placing $180,000 into a lifetime income annuity, Mark secures an additional $1,000 per month for life, closing his income gap permanently.
-The remainder of his savings stays available for liquidity, growth, or emergencies.
+By allocating $180,000 into a lifetime income annuity, they secure approximately $1,000 per month for life.
+That permanently closes their income gap while leaving the remaining assets available for flexibility, growth, or emergencies.

 How Lifetime Income Annuities Work